Working mom: McDonald balances World Cup, 7-year-old son

-PARIS (AP) — Jessica McDonald quickly was put in her place by Jeremiah, her 7-year-old son.
+PARIS (AP) — Jessica McDonald quickly was put in her place by Jeremiah , her 7-year-old son.

 “I tried to explain to him: ‘Buddy, we’re going to the World Cup,'” the American forward remembered.
 “And he’s just like: ‘OK, can I have a toy now?'”